julienfars/open-win-ambassadors/CallNotes-SoftLanuch-process4-5.md

 #### Data freeze
 - some people might release in stages to give themselves a "headstart", for example some minimally preprocessed data.
-- P1vital want data on a rolling basis (every 3 days), potentially oer participant.
+- P1vital want data on a rolling basis (within 3 days of scanning)
 - Maybe different versions of templates.
 New releases.